nasawakeupcalls/nasawakeupcalls.github.io/_posts/2004-01-24-MARS_OPPORTUNITY.md

 author: "NASA: Music to Wake Up By"
 type: MusicPlaylist
 date_modified: 2004-01-04:Sol 20
-songs: ["I Like Dirt, by Red Hot Chili Peppers", "The Pioneers of Mars, by Landa/Linsley"]
+songs: ["I Like Dirt by Red Hot Chili Peppers", "The Pioneers Of Mars by Landa/Linsley"]
+genres: []
 ---

 ----
 ### DATE: January 24, 2004
 ----
-✫ I Like Dirt, by Red Hot Chili Peppers  &nbsp;<br />
+✷ I Like Dirt *by* Red Hot Chili Peppers    &nbsp;<br />
-✺ The Pioneers of Mars, by Landa/Linsley
+✦ The Pioneers Of Mars *by* Landa/Linsley

 #### Comment:
 * MI/MB and drive.